zhengjunyao-work/arc24/docs/modeling/Iteration_03_fine-tune_on_arc.md

 - I would like to make submissions with the fine-tuned models
 - Does predicting the grid shape helps?
 Previosly to predict the grid print the shape.
 Maybe also on the input and output pairs.
 I have the intuition that this will help.
 Previously to do this I should refactor the code to enable easy experimentation with different prompts.
+- What if I add new symbols to the tokenizer to represent the grids: <0>, <1>...

 ## TODO